 Contents Page(s) The CFO Introduction.
-Constabulary Chief Finance Officer Narrative Report 3-21 For a quick highly summarised Responsibilities for the Statement of Accounts 22 version of this statement of Auditors Report to the Chief Constable 23-28 read the next Core Financial Statements 19 pages.
-The full story starts on page 22, Comprehensive Income and Expenditure Statement 29 please read that too.
-Movement in Reserves 30 Balance Sheet 31 Please see page 33 for a full list of the notes to Cash Flow Statement 32 the accounts and cross references to Notes to the Accounts 33-53 page numbers.
-Police Officer Pension Fund Account 54-55 Glossary of Terms 56-58 Throughout this publication wherever a Annex A - Statement of Accounting Policies 59-62 word, phrase or acronym is Annex B - Technical Annex - Financial Instruments 63-64 shown in teal coloured text and underlined Annex C - Technical Annex - Pension Disclosures 65-74 an explanation is provided in Annex D - Annual Governance Statement AGS 1-33 the Glossary of Terms.
+Constabulary Chief Finance Officer Narrative Report 3-21 For a quick highly summarised Responsibilities for the Statement of Accounts 22 version of this statement of Auditors Report to the Chief Constable 23-28 accounts please read the next 19 pages.
+The Core Financial Statements full story starts on page 22, please read Comprehensive Income and Expenditure Statement 29 that too.
+Movement in Reserves 30 Please see page Balance Sheet 31 33 for a full list of the notes to Cash Flow Statement 32 the accounts and cross references to Notes to the Accounts 33-53 page numbers.
+Police Officer Pension Fund Account 54-55 Glossary of Terms 56-58 Throughout this publication wherever a Annex A - Statement of Accounting Policies 59-62 word, phrase or acronym is Annex B - Technical Annex - Financial Instruments 63-64 shown in teal coloured text and underlined Annex C - Technical Annex - Pension Disclosures 65-74 an explanation is provided in the Clossery of Annex D - Annual Governance Statement AGS 1-33 the Glossary of Terms.